PSG aided by own goal for the ages in win over Lyon - France 24

 Then Marcal comically blasted the ball into the roof of his own net just after the break, leaving Lyon looking at another heavy defeat in Paris, where they lost 5-0 in this fixture last season.

-However, Martin Terrier and Moussa Dembele quickly pulled goals back, leaving PSG needing a late strike by substitute Edinson Cavani to secure the points.
+However, Martin Terrier and Moussa Dembele quickly pulled goals back, and PSG needed a late strike by substitute Edinson Cavani to secure the points.

+"Normally after a goal like that the game is over," said coach Thomas Tuchel of the own goal.
+"But we were not disciplined enough and it was a lesson for us that it's never over."

+PSG's performance showcased why they can ill afford to be complacent heading into their Champions League last 16, first leg match away to Borussia Dortmund on February 18, even if sporting director Leonardo insisted to Canal Plus that the tie was "not life or death" for the Qatar-owned club.

+"We play a lot of games and errors happen but I don't know if it's the time to be too critical," Tuchel added.

+"The team was great and we can't forget we were without lots of key players."

-Without the Brazilian -- as well as his injured compatriots, Thiago Silva and Marquinhos, in defence -- Thomas Tuchel's side made it eight straight wins and stretched their unbeaten run to 21 games in all competitions.
+Without Neymar -- as well as his injured compatriots, Thiago Silva and Marquinhos, in defence -- Tuchel's side made it eight straight wins and stretched their unbeaten run to 21 games in all competitions.

-Lyon, meanwhile, have not won in three outings and this result leaves the seven-time former champions in a lowly ninth place.
+Lyon, meanwhile, have not won in three and this result leaves the seven-time former champions in ninth place.

 They are eight points adrift of the Champions League qualifying spots and their upcoming European double-header against Juventus looks certain to be a step too far for them.